Saturday, March 18, 2006

 Coconut gelato to serve (optional)

 Peel and cut bananas in half and then quarter each half.
 Place to the side.
 Melt butter in non-stick pan over low heat.
 Add brown sugar and stir thoroughly with a wooden spoon, making sure that there are no lumps.
-Allow to cook for 2-3 minutes, until the sugar has melted and a light brown liquid caramel has formed.
+Allow to cook for 2-3 minutes, until the sugar has dissolved and a light brown liquid caramel has formed.

 Add bananas.
 It doesn’t matter if they are sliced-side up or down as you will stir the banana and caramel mixture so that each side has been coated in some of the liquid.
 Cook for 1-2 minutes.
 Add zest of lime and lime juice.
 The mixture will bubble a bit.